 By Jerry Curry, Staff Writer

-It’s that time of year when we mess around with the clocks and set time back for Daylight Savings Time.
+It’s that time of year when we mess around with the clocks and set time back for Eastern Standard Time.

 Set your clock back before you go to bed Saturday, November 2.
-Daylight Savings Time starts Monday, Nov.
+Eastern Standard Time starts Monday, Nov.
 3.

-Daylight Savings Time was widely used during World War 1 and World War 2 to save energy.
+Daylight Savings Time, which is coming to an end, was widely used during World War 1 and World War 2 to save energy.

 According to the Smithsonian, it was George Vernon Hudson, a New Zealand artist and amateur bug collector, who first proposed the idea in a 1895 paper.